 There is a recent trend in Australia for friendly transactions to be structured as a scheme of arrangement owing to the certainty it can provide.
 If target shareholders and the court approve a scheme, 100% control will pass to the acquirer by a fixed date.
 On the other hand, if the scheme fails, the target's current ownership structure continues.

 Schemes also require a lower shareholder approval threshold (i.e. a majority of shareholders holding at least 75% if the votes voting in favour) to achieve full control, compared to the 90% compulsory acquisition threshold required for a takeover bid.

 Sometimes a change of control may be achieved through a reduction of capital.
 Reductions of capital are regulated under the Corporations Act.
 A reduction of capital requires shareholder approval and must be fair and reasonable for creditors.

-Other restrictions that may apply to a particular transaction include:
+There are other restrictions that may apply to a particular transaction.

 The Corporations Act also regulates the circumstances in which a company may financially assist a person to acquire shares in itself.